 This flexibility simply means people can decide for themselves when and how they take their pension income, after the age of 55.

-First, a quick piece of myth busting, and a little warning to make sure you don’t fall foul of UK pension rules.
+Make sure you don’t fall foul of UK pension rules

 They may refer to it as being an “authorised” or “approved” QROPS.

-QROPS are also sometimes sold as a way to simply empty a UK pension, “tax free”.
+QROPS are also sometimes sold to simply empty a UK pension, “tax free”.

 If HMRC believes UK tax-relieved pension assets have been accessed improperly or invested in ways it doesn’t permit, you could face a substantial tax charge.